 "I got some chalk for my two-year-old granddaughter (about £1 in Tesco).
 We've now got lovely pictures on the patio, on the walls, on the wooden fence.
 Every time I look out, I smile!
 Also, if I give her a small bucket of water and a new cheap paintbrush, she paints the fence for ages."

-If you're wondering what fun things to do with kids, chalk art is a cheap and easy way to put a smile on their face.
+Chalk art is another cheap and easy way to put a smile on your grandkids' faces.
 Watch and encourage as they let their imagination run free, and see the wonderful creations that they produce.
-And if you're concerned about permanently having a dragon on the patio whenever you look out of the window, make sure you buy a chalk that can easily be washed away with water.
+And if you're concerned about permanently having a dragon on the patio whenever you look out of the window, make sure you buy chalk that can easily be washed away with water.

 "In the car with my grandchildren, I used to instigate a game of the alphabetical cat.
 The first person says 'my cat is an a... cat'.
 And it goes round and round ad infinitum.
 X and Z are the usual problems but it's a great game for extending their vocabulary."